i2p/i2p.www/i2p2www/blog/2015/11/11/Community-Outreach.draft.rst

 Any and all feedback is welcome.
 Please contact `@GetI2P`_, `@str4d`_, or `@YrB1rd`_.
 If you don't feel comfortable using Twitter, we are always available via the in-network IRC channel.
-You don’t have to be a long time user.
+You don't have to be a long time user.
 We want to hear from all sorts of people!
 {%- endtrans %}